ahuacate/unifibuild/README.md

 ### 4.06 Unifi Firewall Groups - CCTV ports
+Here you state all your CCTV camera ports.

 | Create New Group | Value | Notes
 | :--- | :--- | :---